Updated 2. June 2019

-There is always a legal basis to collect and process your data.
+There is always a legal basis for collecting and processing your data.
 The legal basis for processing your data may be a freely given consent from you, performance of a contract, or fulfilment of our or a third party’s legitimate interest.
 These interests may be, for example, offering our services or products.
 However, these interests cannot override your interests or fundamental rights and freedoms that require the protection of your data.

 Who can access, control, and process personal data?

 The data is accessible by the CEO of Koskinen Family Business Oy (Matias Koskinen).
 In the event of his death, trusteeship or other force majeure, your data will be accessible by the business’ board.

-Some parts of the data processing process have been outsourced to third parties.
+Some parts of the data processing have been outsourced to third parties.
 We do our best to ensure that the chosen data processors have appropriate security measures to protect your privacy and to comply with any applicable legislation.
 These security measures include the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks in minimum.

 Your data may be processed by any number of the following third parties:

 WhatsApp Ireland Ltd. WhatsApp Legal Info.

 Your data is not transferred elsewhere unless the performance of a contract that you are a party, other legal obligations that we are a subject, or a public authority demands otherwise.

 How is personal data protected?

 Your data is protected with appropriate security measures.
 The computers that are used to access your data have been encrypted.
-The access to the data processing services has been protected with two-factor authentications measures where applicable and with very secure passwords.
+The access to the data processing services has been protected with two-factor authentication measures where applicable and with very secure passwords.
 Also, a VPN connection is used wherever possible to connect to these services.